morikeli/smart-scheduler/README.md

   - Django (backend)

 ### User instructions
-#### The website is live, i.e. its already deployed on render [Visit website](https://smart-schedule.onrender.com/auth/login) To use the website you must create an account either as a student, Head of Department (HOD) or a lecturer.
+  The website is live, i.e. its already deployed on Render [visit website](https://smart-schedule.onrender.com/auth/login).
+To use the website you must create an account either as a student, Head of Department (HOD) or a lecturer.
 #### Students
   - register units they will be studying in the current semester
   - update their students info, e.g. year of study, semester